niklasvincent/sushi-bargain/README.md

     2016-05-28 15:56:48,225 - root - INFO - Deserialised input sushi-data.json
     2016-05-28 15:56:48,226 - root - INFO - Serialised optimised data to output sushi-data-optimised.json

+## Development

+The unit tests are residing in `tests` and can be run via:

+    make test